-If yes, please give details: .....
+If yes, please give details:

 The person to contact in case of emergency is:

 Name:

 Relationship to child:

 Address:

 Telephone number(s):

-Should the above not be available, please contact: Name:

-Should the above not be available, please contact: Name: Relationship to child:
+Should the above not be available, please contact:

 Name:

+Relationship to child:

+Address: Telephone

-Telephone number(s): .....
+number(s):

-Collection after sessions and related activities: The safety of your child is the parent's responsibility at the end of the session.
+Collection after sessions and related activities:

+The safety of your child is the parent's responsibility at the end of the session.

-For Lazers, please indicate below if you are happy for your child to rejoin the main church area unaccompanied when the session ends.
+For Lazers, please indicate below if you are happy for your child to rejoin the main church

+area unaccompanied when the session ends.

-Lazers: I agree to my child rejoining the main church area unaccompanied at the end of the Powerhouse session.
+Lazers: I agree to my child rejoining the main church area unaccompanied at the end of the

+Powerhouse session.
 YES / NO

-For children in Flames and Crèche, children will only be released when collected by a parent.
+For children in Flames and Crèche, children will only be released when collected by a paren

-I acknowledge that the details included in this Registration and Consent Form are correct and agree to taking responsibility for informing City Life Church in writing (addressed to the church office) of any changes to the above information for my child.
+I acknowledge that the details included in this Registration and Consent Form are correct

+and agree to taking responsibility for informing City Life Church in writing (addressed to

+the church office) of any changes to the above information for my child.

-Signed: .....
-Date: ......
-Date: .....
+Signed: Date:

-Useful Telephone Numbers
+Appendix 3 Useful Telephone Numbers

+Adult Care, Safeguarding Adults Concerns

+Tel: 0300 1234 131

-Adult Care, Safeguarding Adults ConcernsTel:0300 1234 131Out of hours Tel:01208 251 300 (for emergencies only)
+Out of hours Tel: 01208 251 300 (for emergencies only)